JuliaKlamarova/StaticWebPage/README.md

 # StaticWebPage
-Static Web Page - The Blog of Data Scientist
+The Blog of Data Scientist